Count Network Autoregression: Acknowledgments

-The authors would like to thank the Editor, Associate Editor and two reviewers for valuable comments and suggestions.
+This work was completed when M. Armillotta was with the Department of Mathematics \& Statistics at the University of Cyprus.
+We greatly appreciate comments made by two reviewers on an earlier version of the manuscript.
 Both authors acknowledge the hospitality of the Department of Mathematics \& Statistics at Lancaster University, where this work was initiated.
 This work has been co-financed by the European Regional Development Fund and the Republic of Cyprus through the Research and Innovation Foundation, under the project INFRASTRUCTURES/1216/0017 (IRIDA).
+In addition, K. Fokianos acknowledges travel support by CY Initiative of Excellence (grant "Investissements d'Avenir" ANR-16-IDEX-0008), Project "EcoDep" PSI-AAP2020-0000000013.